nmacedo/MSV/Systems/CD2DBS_simple/README.md

 Every persistent Class on the UML class diagram is matched to a Table in the relational database scheme, with a Column for every Attribute, including those inherited from super-classes.

-The provided Alloy models provide an encoding of the class diagram and database schemes and of the bidirectional transformation.
+The provided Alloy models provide an encoding of the class diagram and database schemes and of the QVT-r transformation, demonstrating a solver-based approach to bidirectional transformations.
 An instantiation for a particular transformation example, described below, is also provided.

 #### Meta-models
 | [UML.ecore](Resources/UML.ecore) for UML class diagrams | [RDBMS.ecore](Resources/RDBMS.ecore) for relational database schemes |